 Justin and Charlie’s ability to create beautiful small hotels at the speed of light is unprecedented.
 Their fourth – lost in the country a few miles west of Oxford – is a reinvention of the country pub, though not as you might think.
 This isn’t a stripped-back monument to contemporary design, rather a cool take on all things retro with quirky art and a little neon mixed in for good measure.
 You’ll find vintage wallpapers, vivid colours, glass cabinets filled with curios, then a pink, upcycled sofa in the cocktail bar.
 Country rugs cover flagstone floors, a fire burns on both sides in the bar, an original pine bench comes with plumped-up cushions.
-You eat in the Clubhouse amid ferns and flock wallpaper, perhaps Dorset crab with sorrel sauce, local venison with rainbow chard, gin and tonic panna cotta; there’s a pie and a pint at the bar, too, and a dining terrace that overlooks the kitchen garden.
+You eat in The Mason Arms amid ferns and flock wallpaper, perhaps Dorset crab with sorrel sauce, local venison with rainbow chard, gin and tonic panna cotta; there’s a pie and a pint at the bar, too, and a dining terrace that overlooks the kitchen garden.
 Stunning bedrooms set the standard for others to follow: fat beds, exposed timbers, robes in flawless bathrooms, old tea chests for bedside tables.
 We’ve hardly scratched the surface.
 Exceptional.